top of page

 Survey

-understanding of sustainability and their current kitchen behavior.
-We received 73 responses.
+We designed a survey to explore users' perceptions of sustainability and their current kitchen habits.
+We gathered insights from 73 responses.

 Contextual Inquiry